flowdrivenml/fixedbar-failure/README.md

     ↓
 TimescaleDB
     ↓
-research dataset
+Python research and feature generation
 ```

-This project was basically the experiment that made that architecture necessary.
+This Python project was the experiment that exposed the need for that infrastructure.

 ---